bookball/bookball-site/terms-and-conditions.md

 ### 4. Contacts data

-When you sign up at Bookball, we collect the names, emails addresses and mobile phone numbers of the people registered at your mobile phone contacts.
+When you sign up at Bookball, we collect the names, emails addresses and mobile phone numbers of the people registered at your mobile phone contacts, and we securely store it at our server.
 We use this information to improve your experience and help you find friends at Bookball.
 We never share, nor use that information for our self advantage.

 ### 5. Connect to Facebook

 When you sign up at Bookball using your Facebook account, you allow Facebook to provide Bookball your email, public profile and user friends.
 We use this information to improve your experience and help you find friends at Bookball.
+We never share this information.

 ### 6. Photo